First Battle of St Albans: Background

-After the English army, led by Sir John Talbot, 1st Earl of Shrewsbury, was routed in the Battle of Castillion, Henry VI suffered a complete mental breakdown and was unable to perform his royal duties.
+After the English army, led by Sir John Talbot, 1st Earl of Shrewsbury, was routed in the Battle of Castillon, Henry VI suffered a complete mental breakdown and was unable to perform his royal duties.
 Somerset had attempted to take control of the country and sought to make himself Lord Protector.
 However, Somerset underestimated the Duke of York's influence and popularity, as many nobles on the council (including York's closest allies, his brother-in-law Richard Neville, Earl of Salisbury and Salisbury's son Richard, Earl of Warwick) were on York's side.
-Thus, York was given the appointment to govern England as Lord Protector and First Councillor of the realm while the King remained unfit.
-He used that position to move against his chief rival, express the bitterness which had accumulated over the years and have the Duke of Somerset imprisoned.
-It was during those 14 months that the sides were clearly forming.
-There was conflict beyond that between the Dukes of York and Somerset, who were in fact the two richest and most prominent families from the north, the Percys and Nevilles, were having their own conflicts.
+Thus, York was given the appointment to govern England as Lord Protector and First Councillor of the realm while the king remained unfit.
+He used that position to move against his chief rival, express the bitterness which had accumulated over the years, and have the Duke of Somerset imprisoned.
+During those 14 months, both sides of the conflict were forming.
+There was also conflict between the Dukes of York and Somerset, members of the two richest and most prominent families of the north, and the Percys and Nevilles, who were having their own conflicts.
 The Percys were Earls of Northumberland; the Nevilles possessed both Salisbury and Warwick (received through the right of their wives), and they were one of the richest families in all England.
 The Nevilles were also related to the Duke of York by marriage, as the Duchess of York was Cecily Neville, the sister of the Earl of Salisbury.
-Much of the fighting was over land and money, but both were clearly choosing sides, the Percys for Somerset and the Nevilles for York.
+Much of the fighting was over land and money.
+Both families were clearly choosing sides, the Percys for Somerset and the Nevilles for York.